 She has great natural hair product reviews and besides her natural hair care videos they have a family YouTube vlog that is just amazing.
 It's like watching the real life Cosbys, ha.

-Had no idea that you could earn a natural hair care license?
-Don't feel bad.
-Many don't realize how big the natural hair movement is, you will soon be able to find a natural hair school online that'll push your career to the next level.
+Many don't realize how big the natural hair products industry is and how deep the natural hair movement is, you will soon be able to find a natural hair school online that'll push your career to the next level.

 You might be surprised with all of the current drama about U.S. officials trying to shut down braiding schools but the black cosmetology school and natural hair trend is taking off.

-In the video you'll learn a bit about the Rare Essence Academy, it's a natural hair training platform with the primary focus of teaching members key business principles, natural hair styling fundamentals, and advanced styling techniques.
+In the video you'll learn a bit about the Rare Essence Academy, it's a natural hair training platform with the primary focus of teaching members key business principles, natural hair styling fundamentals like learning to silk press hair, and advanced styling techniques for women going natural.

 They offer various forms of education, such as video lectures and step-by-step tutorials targeting specific natural hair needs.
 No matter your level of experience or ability, if you have a passion and motivation to learn more about natural hair styling then you probably benefit from their courses at Rare Essence Academy.
 Learn how to be a in-demand natural hair artist and entrepreneur in the natural hair industry.

 Rare Essence Academy is an online Natural Hair Training Platform with a focus on business accommodating entrepreneurs who want to excel in the natural hair industry.
 Their natural hair academy is designed to cultivate natural hair artists into businesswomen and self-driven innovators.
 My only gripe is that they don't have any cosmetology schools in Detroit Michigan.
-My hometown would be the perfect place for a natural hair school.
-But hopefully REA gets some natural hair and cosmetology schools in Detroit Michigan soon.
+My hometown would be the perfect place for a natural hair school that teaches girls & women to embrace their natural African hair and beauty.
+So hopefully REA gets some natural hair and cosmetology schools in Motown very soon.